DrDrrae/ClickUpPowerShell/Docs/Get-ClickUpTaskComments.md

 ```

 ### -CustomTaskIDs
-Set to $true if the task ID provided is a custom ID.
+Set to true if the task ID provided is a custom ID.

 ```yaml
 Type: Boolean